Ellie Harrison (artist): Career

-Recent work
+Later work

 Although she still retains a core interest in data visualisation, Harrison's recent work is more overtly political.
 She has used a mixture of sculpture, installation and live performance to respond to the British culture she grew up in and its dominant political and economic systems.
 Her all-night live performance General Election Drinking Game coincided with the 2010 United Kingdom general election in order to offer an alternative commentary on the results.
 In 2011 her installation A Brief History of Privatisation, which used a circle of electric massage chairs to re-enact the history of UK public service policy over the last century, was exhibited at Watermans Arts Centre, Edinburgh Art Festival and Vane, Newcastle.
 She collaborated with British comedian Josie Long to create an alternative live "tour" of the exhibition.

 Harrison often uses deliberately playful and accessible techniques to animate what could otherwise be seen as dull or obscure economic information.
 Her 2009 installation The History of Financial Crises, (first exhibited at Mejan Labs, Stockholm for Harrison's two-person show Transfers & Actions with Casey Reas), used a row of popcorn making machines to re-enact the history of capitalism over the last century.
 Harrison's Vending Machine (2009) has been exhibited at venues across the UK and Ireland and features an old vending machine reprogrammed (using an Arduino board controlled by a Pure Data patch) to release free crisps when search terms relating to the recession make the headlines on the BBC News RSS feed.
 It now features in the permanent public art collection at the Open Data Institute, London.

 In 2012, Harrison researched the history of UK public spending on the arts for The Redistribution of Wealth, an interactive installation shown at Tate Britain, London as part of the Late at Tate series.
 In 2014, she responded to the Referendum on Scottish Independence in the piece After the Revolution, Who Will Clean Up the Mess? at Talbot Rice Gallery, Edinburgh.
 The installation featured a row of confetti cannons connected to a central detonation button, which would only be activated on the event of a "Yes" vote.

-In January 2016, it was announced that Harrison had been given a grant of £15,000 by Creative Scotland for her project The Glasgow Effect, causing controversy on social media.
+In January 2016, it was announced that Harrison had been given a grant of £15,000 by Creative Scotland for her project on the Glasgow effect, causing controversy on social media.